 When visiting malls with your furry companion, a bit of preparation can make the difference between a stressful outing and a relaxed day for both of you.
 Below are useful tips, followed by cafés and restaurants where pets are genuinely welcome—especially inside or around malls that adhere to pet-friendly policies.

-In pet friendly mall Singapore complexes, it is almost always required to keep your pet on a leash in the shared public areas.
+In pet friendly mall Singapore complexes, it is almost always required to keep your pet on a leash or kept inside stroller or carrier in the shared public areas.
 The rules are clear in sources like Pet Lovers Centre: pets must be leashed when in a mall’s common areas.
 Some breeds with reputations for aggression may also be required to wear a muzzle in public.

 Also, pets should be calm, not barking excessively or otherwise disturbing other patrons.
 This protects both your pet and others.